-LightDeck Diagnostics has $11 million for its new, high-speed, way to test for COVID-19, sepsis, and heart attack – TechCrunch
+LightDeck Diagnostics has $11 million for its new, high-speed way to test for COVID-19, sepsis and heart attack – TechCrunch

 The company holds 30 patents on its technology, which was initially developed at the University of Utah and the Naval Research Laboratory in Washington, and commercialized as Precision Photonics Corp., founded by Myatt.
 Along with his chief technical officer, Mike Lochhead, and executive vice president Nick Traggis, Myatt spun out the diagnostic technology into mBio in 2009.

-Brava Diagnostics co-founders Byron Hewett, Dave Okrongly, and Carrie Mulherin worked together in several prior diagnostics companies, and together they bring decades of experience in the diagnostic industry, Myatt said.
-Brava had been working with MBio to commercialize its technology, but then to capitalize on the rapid changes in the diagnostic landscape this year the companies combined in July to take advantage of their expertise and synergies across technologies and business segments.
+Brava Diagnostics co-founders Byron Hewett, Dave Okrongly and Carrie Mulherin worked together in several prior diagnostics companies, and together they bring decades of experience in the diagnostic industry, Myatt said.
+Brava had been working with mBio to commercialize its technology, but then to capitalize on the rapid changes in the diagnostic landscape this year the companies combined in July to take advantage of their expertise and synergies across technologies and business segments.

 To commercialize its new diagnostic tools, the company has raised $11 million in Series B financing from investors including Incubic, Entrada and Boulder Ventures, the company said.

-“This team at LightDeck combines expertise from diagnostic industry veterans with strong clinical backgrounds and the best minds in laser optics,” said Michael Chang, Managing Director at Incubic.
+“This team at LightDeck combines expertise from diagnostic industry veterans with strong clinical backgrounds and the best minds in laser optics,” said Michael Chang, managing director at Incubic.
 “It’s a winning combination and a company well-positioned for growth through the pandemic and beyond.”